Two postdoctoral research scholar positions at the University of California Santa Barbara

 - Previous experience in cartographic mapping and analysis of movement data

 - Familiarity with web and/or software development

-We are seeking a postdoctoral fellow with a background in data science and movement data analytics.
 The postdoc will be engaged in multiple projects on analysis, modeling, and simulation of movement.
 The aim is to develop data science approaches to study movement in different contexts including human mobility, migration, health geography, and movement ecology.
-The postdoctoral fellow will work with Dr. Somayeh Dodge and her team to incorporate the latest machine learning methods and simulation techniques into data fusion, analysis, and modeling of movement using geo-enriched trajectory data sets obtained from GPS or other location-aware sensors.
+The postdoctoral scholar will work with Dr. Somayeh Dodge and her team to incorporate latest machine learning methods and simulation techniques into data fusion, analysis, and modeling of movement using geo-enriched trajectory data sets obtained from GPS or other location aware sensors.

-- Ph.D. in Geography, GIScience, Computer Science, Data Science, or related disciplines
+Applicants must have completed all requirements for a PhD in Geography, GIScience, Computer Science, Data Science, or other related

-- Previous experience in developing quantitative methods , data analytics, machine learning, geocomputation, or geosimulation tools
+- Previous experience in developing quantitative methods , data analytics, geocomputation or geosimulation tools

 - Previous experience in movement data analytics or big data analytics

-- Background in computational research, familiarity with algorithmic optimization
+- Background in computational research and familiarity with algorithmic optimization

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.